Deforestation in the Democratic Republic of the Congo: Industrial

 When looking at the sustainable practices of the large logging companies in the DRC, they are less than sustainable.
 According to the Forest Stewardship Council (FSC), a leader in certification for sustainable forestry practices, GBE will not be pursuing FSC certification for their practice in the DRC.
 In addition to the country's major logging companies not pursuing sustainable logging practices, it is commonplace for logging to take place illegally within protected forest areas.

 A report by Forests Monitor and Rainforest Foundation published in 2007 found that there is little evidence that industrial logging alleviates poverty, but instead actually contributes to it.
 This is mainly due to access to forest areas becoming restricted and money not filtering down to local people.
 "Keeping in mind that the Law only provides for conservation of 15% of the DRC's forests and that more than 40% are earmarked for commercial logging, we still do not know what percentage of Congolese forests are to be returned back to the indigenous communities to enable them to practice their cultural and socio-economic activities" (Byayuwa).

-Industrial logging concessions stop indigenous people having access to their forests, which they traditionally rely on for their livelihood through NTFPs (non-timber forest products, such as food products, plants of medicinal value, fuelwood and fallow fields).
+Industrial logging concessions stop indigenous people having access to their forests, which they traditionally rely on for their livelihood through NTFPs (non-timber forest products, such as food products, plants of medicinal value, firewood and fallow fields).
 In addition to the restricted access to these resources, there are other damaging effects caused by the damage to the water courses that logging can create, which cuts fish resources and water that could be used for crop irrigation.

 Industrial logging brings a lot of people in to the area to work for the logging companies, who are often given only short-term contracts.
 Once these contracts are finished, they then have to find new jobs in the area.
 This influx of logging workers can create competition for bushmeat resources.
 For locals who do get jobs with the logging companies, the working conditions can be bad and the pay low, some paying only 50 US cents a day.